Nelson19so/oclicon-shop/README.md

 11. How to use **cache** to store items for at least 300s (5 min) to optimize querying

 - complete CRUD operation

+12. How to use test.py for view and model

 **etc...**